BigDataBiology/SemiBin/docs/aemb.md

 SemiBin2 split_contigs -i sample1_contigs.fna.gz -o aemb_output/sample1
 ```

+After this step, there will be a file `aemb_output/sample1/split_contigs.fna.gz` that contains both the original contigs as well as split versions (which are required to run SemiBin2).

 2. Map reads using [strobealign-aemb](https://github.com/ksahlin/strobealign) to generate the abundance information.
 Note that version 0.13 (or newer) is required
 ```bash
 strobealign --aemb aemb_output/sample1/split_contigs.fna.gz read1.pair.1.fq.gz read1.pair.2.fq.gz -R 6 -t 8 > sample1_sample1.tsv